juandelperal/Bitter/README.md

 #### Setup

 To run any of the commands, you need to generate the virtual environment (venv) and install dependencies.
-It will generate a `venv` folder
+It will generate a `venv` folder with all dependencies

 ```bash
 python3 -m venv venv